House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

-There are many excellent maple varieties on the market that you can use for a bunch of different DIY projects.
+There are plenty of excellent maple varieties on the market that you can use for different DIY projects.
 It’s pretty, easy to work with, and usually very durable.
-Also, most maple types are affordable, so you can do multiple projects at once or just test out each variety to see which one works best for you.
+Also, most types are affordable, so you can do multiple projects at once or test out each variety to see which works best for you.

 Featured Image Credit: optimarc, Shutterstock